 is characterised by its high carbon content, which ensures significant hardness.
 This gives it a very sharp cutting capability.
 Additional elements lend the steel greater elasticity and toughness, improving its corrosion and wear resistance.
 This makes A(US)10 knives less prone to rust and require less frequent resharpening.

-is a corrosion-resistant stainless steel with a high chromium content (14%) and an average carbon content (0.3%).
+is a corrosion-resistant stainless steel with a high chromium content and an average carbon content.

 is a newly developed steel.
 Blades fashioned from this material are especially resistant to corrosion due to their high chromium content.
 This is a very pure type of stainless steel.
 Its greater carbon content ensures a better edge holding ability.

-it is a proven Japanese knife steel that offers a well-balaced combination of edge retention, corrosion resistance, and ease of re-sharpening.
+is a proven Japanese knife steel that offers a well-balanced combination of edge retention, corrosion resistance, and ease of re-sharpening.
 It is an excellent choice for anyone looking for a knife with versatile properties.

 is a Japanese steel distinguished by its high flexibility and resilience.
 Thanks to its high chromium content, this blade steel is particularly resistant to both wear and corrosion.